bjornekelund/rbnskew/README.md

 update https://sm7iun.se/rbn/analytics.
 To embed the text files in the Wordpress page, php snippets are used.

-`updateweb.sh` calls the scripts `makenewref.sh`, `webserver/updatewebdata.sh`,
+`updateweb.sh` calls the scripts `makenewref.sh`, `createwebdata.sh`,
-`webserver/updatehistdata.sh`, and `webserver/updateactdata.sh` and finally
+`createhistdata.sh`, and `createanchordata.sh` and finally
-uploads the analysis results to the web server using the script `webserver/upload.sh`.
+uploads the analysis results to the web server using the script `ftptohost.sh`.
-The upload script is not available in this repository since it contains login information.
+The credentials for the upload are stored in `WEBCREDENTIALS`.

 To maximize the number of usable spots, the skew analysis is done in two successive steps.